codiga/doc.codiga.io/docs/code-snippets/your-own-plugin.md

 There are relevant variables that you can add to a code snippet that will help injecting relevant contextual information in the plugins.
 A variable is a placeholder that is being replaced by a value from the user.
 The snippet variables are being shown in the RAW representation of the snippet (attribute `code` of the GraphQL object).
 When using the `presentableFormat`, we show default values for the placeholder (see the format section below).

-For more information refer to the [recipe variables documentation](https://doc.codiga.io/docs/coding-assistant/coding-assistant-recipe-variables/).
+For more information refer to the [code snippets variables documentation](/docs/code-snippets/snippets-variables/).

 ### Snippet formats